 Not every birthing person and baby needs extra care.
 Due to the center’s close proximity to the hospital’s traditional labor and delivery unit, we can deliver more advanced care, if you need it.
 In an emergency, our care team is here for you and can quickly connect you with more doctors and specialists.

 To give birth in the Alternative Birthing Center, you must attend an orientation and complete childbirth education classes.
 You may take the classes through Ascension Providence Hospital or any other childbirth preparation class (such as Lamaze, Bradley, Hypnobirthing, etc.) We offer many options to our families, including the ability to bundle our Breastfeeding Basics course and Newborn Care course.
 This is not a requirement for returning families, however, we do recommend refresher classes.

 Care during labor

-When labor begins, you are welcome to come to the Alternative Birthing Center after checking in with your doctor or nurse midwife.
+When labor begins, you are welcome to come to the Alternative Birthing Center after checking in with your doctor.
 Our care team is here to support your labor and birth.
 Labor and delivery services include: